quintans/gog/README.md

 Comment your struct, with the generator tag `// gog:record` and then execute `go generate ./...`.

 > Using `go generate ./...` will only process files annotated with `//go:generate gog` .
-> Running `gog -r` will recursively scan the directories looking for go code with a recognizable tag
+> Running `gog -d <some dir>/...` will recursively scan the directories looking for go code with a recognizable tag
 > `// gog:`